AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52202-default-stock-salable-qty-changes-to-0-in-error-when-non-default-stock-set-to-0-qty-in-order.md

 ---
 title: "ACSD-52202: Default stock salable qty changes to 0 in error when non-default stock set to 0 qty in order"
-description: Apply the ACSD-52202 patch to fix the Adobe Commerce issue where a default stock salable quantity changes to 0 in error when non-default stock set to 0 quantity in an order.
+description: Apply the ACSD-52202 patch to fix the Adobe Commerce issue where a default stock salable quantity changes to 0 in error when non-default stock is set to 0 quantity in an order.
 feature: Inventory, Products
 role: Admin
 ---
 # ACSD-52202: Default stock salable quantity changes to 0 in error when non-default stock set to 0 quantity in an order

-The ACSD-52202 patch fixes the issue where a default stock salable quantity (qty) changes to 0 in error when non-default stock set to 0 quantity in an order.
+The ACSD-52202 patch fixes the issue where a default stock salable quantity (qty) changes to 0 in error when non-default stock is set to 0 quantity in an order.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.35 is installed.
 The patch ID is ACSD-52202.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions